Over (Drake song): Music and lyrics

 The song "touches on Drake reaction to fame and stardom"; Drake told MTV News that the song was "definitely" a choice of his for releasing as a single, and that it was a song he did for himself.
 Brad Wete of Entertainment Weekly called the song "a prideful track about a guy who fought for notoriety, gained it, and now struggles with what comes with it: criticism, groupies, and the pressure of expected greatness".
 The song makes heavy use of an orchestral backdrop, while Drake delivers confident, aggressive raps in a paced fashion.
 Drake makes references to film critics Roger Ebert & Richard Roeper, as well as actress Jada Pinkett Smith and her 1996 film, Set It Off.
 According to Michael Craggg of MusicOMH, the song contains three hooks.
-Several lines in the second verse are actually a flip of hip-hop group Dead Prez's "Hip-Hop", from their 2000 debut, Let's Get Free.
+Several lines in the second verse are a flip of hip-hop group Dead Prez's "Hip-Hop", from their 2000 debut, Let's Get Free.
 He also references Michael Jackson's iconic attire in his "Thriller" video, and commented, "He was young and had the world excited and anticipating his every move.
 That was my homage to him and the impact that he had on the world that I live in.
 It's also ... great for people to say.
 Especially, unfortunately what happened to him, just to honor him was great".

 Music video

 Background

-The video was shot on March 12, 2010 in Los Angeles, directed by Anthony Mandler.
+The video was shot on March 12, 2010, in Los Angeles, directed by Anthony Mandler.
 Mandler previously worked with Drake on the video for his collaboration with Mary J. Blige, "The One".
 It premiered on VEVO on April 12, 2010.
 In an exclusive with Rap-Up, Mandler said he was a big Drake fan, and that Drake told him "that nobody had really captured him" on video".

 Synopsis and reception

 British singer Rita Ora plays Drake's distant love interest in the video.
 It begins with Drake dressed sitting in a room on a bed, reflecting on his new life.
 Several images including explosions and cityscapes are shown on him and on the wall before the performance begins.
 Drake is later shown throughout the video in front of a gray backdrop, as he seems to be thinking about two women in his visions, Ora, who seems to portray the good girl, and another woman, who remained yet to be seen fully, portrayed as dangerous as she dances provocatively in the background.
-Brad Wete of Entertainment Weekly called the video "artistically contradictory".
-Scenes of Drake sitting "alone in his bedroom" are pensive and rebellious", and called them "controlled chaos", but said that it worked in the video.
-Wete also pointed out that "He chose not to go the cliche rap-video route and fill his four-minute flick with nearly naked women, Ciroc bottles, and Beamers", and that he stuck with "one leading lady".
+Wete of Entertainment Weekly called the video "artistically contradictory", said scenes of Drake sitting "alone in his bedroom" are "pensive and rebellious", and called them "controlled chaos", but said that it worked in the video.
+Wete also said that "He chose not to go the cliche rap-video route and fill his four-minute flick with nearly naked women, Ciroc bottles, and Beamers", and that he stuck with "one leading lady".